Friday, December 17, 2010

 Anything else noteworthy to include?

+Some strange things happened this month, vaguely related to us.
 The first one was caused by the rough weather and flooding: a canoeist died on the river Dart, on a section that Sean has paddled often, and I’ve paddled it, too (although not in spate conditions!).
 It was somebody I knew vaguely, and a Facebook friend of Sean’s – so it came us quite a shock as well as a reminder that things do go wrong in canoeing, even for the most experienced!

 A few days later I had an appointment at my chiropractor’s to find the carpark full of police cars including a Forensic Team van, and the receptionist in a fluff.
 Apparently, there had been an armed robbery that morning at the jeweller’s next doors!
 In quiet Ascot…